msande231/msande231.github.io/assignment3.markdown

 q1_model = lr.fit(X_demographics, y_q1)
 ```

-Be sure to combine your `new_comma_survey.csv` data with `comma_survey.csv` when fitting the logistic regressions.
+Be sure to combine `new_comma_survey.csv` with `comma_survey.csv` when fitting the logistic regressions toyour data.

 **Step 4: Census Data Gathering.** Your survey population does not necessarily match the population demographics of the United States.
 In order to post-stratify the data on age, sex, income, education, and location, you'll need to gather this information from [US Census MDAT](data.census.gov/mdat).
 Using the 2021 vintage, construct a table consisting of the relevant categories for your dataset (age, sex, etc.).
 The MDAT web interface allows you to bin variables, so you can construct the categories which are relevant for the survey data.
 Make sure to gather "counts" instead of Having done so, navigate to the Download tab and click the `COPY API TABULATE QUERY` button.
 (Note: it might also be convenient to bookmark the `COPY BOOKMARK` so that you don't have to redo all of your earlier work to fix a mistake.)
 Include this URL in your report.

 Open the `API TABULATE QUERY` url and save the resulting `.json` file.
 You will need to construct the mapping between the data labels in the `.json` file and the original categories you selected from the MDAT interface.
 This can be done manually (if you find an automated way to retrieve this mapping, let us know and we'll update this assignment).
 Load the census counts

 **Step 5: Post-stratification Step 2** Finally, use your fitted models to estimate attitudes for each combination of sex, age, race, and education, and then weight the cell-level estimates by the number of U.S. adults in each cell you collected in Step 4 to generate population-level estimates.
 (Note: you can use the `sklearn.linear_model.LogisticRegression.predict_proba` function to generate cell-level estimates from your model.)
 Include your code for this in `survey-poststrat.py`.
+Hint: you might consider using [itertools](https://docs.python.org/3/library/itertools.html) to generate the possible cells as part of this task.

 ## Part II.

 Let us consider two papers not discussed in the course.
 [Michel et al. (2011)](https://www.science.org/doi/epdf/10.1126/science.1199644) analyzed a corpus of five million books to quantitatively study cultural trends.
 [White et al. (2012)](https://academic.oup.com/jamia/article-pdf/20/3/404/17374497/20-3-404.pdf) mined web search queries to detect drug-drug interactions.
 If you had access to the full digitized text of every book ever written and/or the full log of search queries, what scientific questions would you ask?
 Write a short, 1 page (single-spaced) proposal defining your question and how you think one of these datasets would help answer it.
 Be sure to discuss the benefits and downsides of such data sources over traditional data sources or experiments for answering the scientific question(s) you propose.

-**Submission.** Submit the following files: (1) your report (as a PDF file) from Part I of the assignment, which shoul ddetail the results from your survey and your analysis decisions; (2) your raw survey data, processing script `parse_survey.py`, and processed survey data `new_comma_survey.csv`; (3) your `survey_analysis.py` script; and (4) your proposal (as a PDF) from Part II.
+**Submission.** Submit the following files: (1) your report (as a PDF file) from Part I of the assignment, which shoul ddetail the results from your survey and your analysis decisions; (2) your processed survey data `new_comma_survey.csv`; (3) your `survey_analysis.py` script; and (4) your proposal (as a PDF) from Part II.

 **Grading rubric.** This assignment will be graded on the following criteria:

 Part I.
 * You explored the unadjusted base survey data.
-* You augmented the survey data.
+* You augmented the survey data and used this data in the rrest of the assignment.
 * You correctly gathered census data using appropriate cells.
 * Correct computation for step 3 and step 5.
 * Your code is readable and well formatted.